pettik/FrontendMentor--clipboard-landing-page/README.md

 Thanks for checking out this front-end coding challenge.

-**To do this challenge a basic understanding of HTML and CSS is needed**
+**To do this challenge is needed a basic understanding of HTML and CSS **

 ## The challenge